SalieriC/SUCC/documentation/succ-api.md

 - `actorOrToken` is the actor or token you want to check.
 It also accepts the ID of an actor or token if that's all you have.
 - `'conditionName'` is the name of the condition you want to check, i.e. `'shaken'`.

+### Get the Condition document
+Contrary to `check_status()`, with this you can get the condition itself:
+`(async) succ.get_condition_from(actorOrToken, 'conditionName')`

+This will return the condition document itself if the token currently has the requested condition or `null` if not.
+Since it is async, you'll want to `await` it.
+- `actorOrToken` is the actor or token you want to check.
+It also accepts the ID of an actor or token if that's all you have.
+- `'conditionName'` is the name of the condition you want to check, i.e. `'shaken'`.

 ### Apply/Remove Conditions
 Foundry core and SWADE system both provide functions to apply/remove conditions (`token.toggleActiveEffect()` in case of FVTT and `actor.toggleActiveEffect()` in case of SWADE).
 Both however work exactly the same and have two major problems:
 1. You need to pass the full effect, you can *not* just call its name.